 Hi, I’m Kenzi!
 Before you read any further, grab a cup of tea or a glass of wine and light a candle that reminds you of your favorite book.
 Let’s get to know each other!

-Besides my work for The Write Stage, I now work as a full-time content creation specialist for the Child Care Success Company and am querying my first novel, a historic magic realism YA set during the Golden Age of Piracy.
+But overtime, I realized it was best for me to work in a different industry than publishing, so that I wouldn’t get burned out when I had time to work on my own writing.
+I now work as a full-time content creation specialist for the Child Care Success Company (a job I love, mostly social media and copywriting) and am querying my first novel, a historic magic realism YA set during the Golden Age of Piracy.
+You can learn more about that on the projects tab!
 There are vampiric mermaids, cursed treasures, and cut-throat found family by the boat–or pirate ship–load.
 Everything a good story needs, right?

 Here we begin the boring section about awards and recognition.
 You’ve been forewarned!
 In 2018 I won second place in the Institute for Theatre Journalism and Critique at the Kennedy Center for American College Theatre Region 3 Festival.
 My novels have placed twice in the Writer of the Year Awards–most recently as a finalist in 2020–and in 2019 I was awarded second place for YA fiction in the Almost an Author awards.